Young Ottomans: Ideology

 The Young Ottomans were not united by a single ideology and their views varied greatly within their own group.
 Yet they were brought together by a few central shared ideas and a common cause.

 Constitutionalism

 The Young Ottomans were brought together by their shared dislike of the bureaucratic and appeasing form that the government had taken on with the advent of the Tanzimat reforms.
 "Young Ottomans strongly criticized the Tanzimat as a capitulation to European dictates", which they believed was one of the primary reasons for the poor state of the empire.
 The Young Ottomans called for the development of a constitutional government that was grounded in Islamic concepts, not only to differentiate it from the European governments that they were looking to for inspiration, but also because they wished to preserve one of the core features of Ottoman culture.
-"There was an emphasis on the fatherland and the idea that Ottomans should share devotion to their country.
-This marked the beginning of a common feeling of territorial patriotism."